SaraVieira/rust-for-all/README.md

 # the_cow

-> 💬 a CLI for learning to distribute CLIs in rust
+> 💬 a CLI for making a cow say things

 ## Usage